 Good news: you don’t have to jump in and start full time.
 Start slow.
 Buy a day’s worth of diapers.
 Buy half a day’s worth.
 Keep using your disposables right along with cloth diapers until you have made a decision.

 A lot of moms go into panic mode asking “What do I buy??
 There are too many choices!!”
-There’s no need to buy a whole stash when you’re not even sure what will work best.
-This is an investment, so take your time and have fun.
+There’s no need to buy a whole system when you’re not even sure what will work best.
 Try a few different brands first (check this list for stores that ship cloth diapers for free).
 Consider a cloth diaper trial program or a sampler package.
 Yes, of course I’d love for you to discover your favorite diaper by reading one of my 100+ reviews, but blog posts have their limitations.
 Sometimes you just have to jump in, pick a few brands to try and get some hands-on experience.
 Then you can start your own blog and we can swap stories. 😉

 Handy tip: if you want to cut your teeth on a cloth diaper that is as close to a disposable as possible, and therefore extremely easy and convenient, get some AIO (All-In-One) diapers.
 And no, they aren’t all expensive.
 The Imagine Stay Dry AIO from Nicki’s Diapers (aff) is one of my favorites and it’s only $10.95.